 Technology opens doors for two-way communication throughout the day between parents and teachers.
 For example, when a parent drops their children off for childcare, they might mention their child hasn’t seemed normal or might be struggling with something.

-- Remind your educators to use technology as a tool to enhance relationships, but never forget that nothing beats face-to-face time with parents at drop off, pick up and open house nights.
+Remind your educators to use technology as a tool to enhance relationships.
+But never forget that nothing beats face-to-face time with parents at drop off, pick up and open house nights.
 Technology is a great tool to keep the conversation going all day long, but does not serve as a replacement.

 Show and tell can be difficult for preschoolers to remember why they brought in an item or what story they were going to tell.
-Parents can get engaged in their child’s education by taking photos and videos of their children presenting show and tell that can be played in the classroom.
+Parents can get engaged in their child’s education by taking photos and videos of their children presenting show and tell that can teachers can play in the classroom.

 If you have an online forum or email listserv, you can share tips on books children enjoy in the classroom so parents can read them at home too.
 You can also share information about good educational mobile apps and board games that can encourage learning to happen outside the classroom as well.